t9md/anki-accelerate-image-drag-and-drop/README.md

 1. Open Anki browser
 2. Choose deck which has notes which you want to add images to them.
 3. Necessary only once: Create field and make it come very 1st field.
-4. From menu bar execute `Widen 1st field` or hit `Shift-Cmd-E`, then you see 1st field become widen.
+4. From menu bar execute `Widen First field` or hit `Shift-Cmd-E`, then you see 1st field become widen.
 5. Open preview window

 ### Repeated steps until you exhausted by adding images to all cards.